Azure/cortana-intelligence-product-detection-from-images/README.md

 This solution package contains materials to help both technical and business audiences understand our Product Detection from Images Solution built on the [Cortana Intelligence Suite](https://www.microsoft.com/en-us/server-cloud/cortana-intelligence-suite/Overview.aspx).

-## Business Audiences
+## Business Audiences (Coming Soon)

-In this repository you will find a folder labeled [*solution_overview_for_business_audiences*](https://github.com/Azure/cortana-intelligence-product-detection-from-images/tree/master/solution_overview_for_business_audiences) which contains a presentation covering this solution and benefits of using the Cortana Intelligence Suite.

-For more information on how to tailor Cortana Intelligence to your needs [connect with one of our partners](http://aka.ms/CISFindPartner).
+For information on how to tailor Cortana Intelligence to your needs [connect with one of our partners](http://aka.ms/CISFindPartner).

 ## Technical Audiences